SAP-samples/digital-manufacturing-extension-samples/bootcampdocs/Exercise2.1.md

 		evaluationHistory (Integer):		leave it empty

-	Note the actual ID of your three Script Tasks might be different from the sample value here.
+	Note: the actual ID of your three Script Tasks might be different from the sample value here.

 11. For the "Condition" control, define the evaluation expressions for two branches separately, as following.